todogroup/todogroup.org/content/en/guides/career-development.md

 Organizational variances are common even though patterns in how most companies think about and manage open source are similar.
 For example, all companies must decide how to handle compliance with open source software distribution, code contributions and code releases.
 There are also security, talent recruitment, developer relations, and other functions that companies must assign to a team to ensure all goes well.

 "There's all these different things that every company deals with.
 But the subset of those things that happen to fall within the open source office is what's different at every company," said Norris.
-Google’s OSPO headed by Will Norris is an example of a team focused on engineering and compliance.
+Google’s OSPO is an example of a team focused on engineering and compliance.
 A separate team handles the program side at Google.

 Norris said that while some companies prefer the compliance and legal side of open source to be generally handled by the legal team, Google has a legal team within its open source office.